 Using the ctcLink system will be a big change for our college and work processes.
-The project has been - and will continue to be - a challenge as we work through this change, knowing that not all will be perfect with the system on April 25.
+The project has been - and will continue to be - a challenge as we work through this change, knowing that not all will be perfect with the system May 9.
 I'm confident about our continued ability to work together and deal with any glitches.